cmrhyq/Learning_code/English/Read/Shenzhen Daily News.md

 ​	The 2023-2024 China Pilot Free Trade Zone System Innovation Index places Pudong in Shanghai and Nanshan in Guangzhou in the second an third spots,respectively.
 The top 10 are rounded out by Lingang in Shanghai, Tianjin, Beijing, Xiamen in Fujian Province, Chengdu in Sichuan Province, Hengqin in Zhuhai, and Chongqing.
 Hengqin climbed to ninth place this year, displacing Wuhan in Hubei Province.
 ​	Shanghai and Guangdong have maintained their lead in FTZ development.
 This year's report also incorporated Xinjiang's FTZ areas of Urumqi, Horgos, and Kashgar of the first time.
 ​	The report evaluates performance across key areas such as trade facilitation, investment liberalization, financial reform and innovation, governance, and the legal environment, as explained by Fu Zhengping, the institute's director.
+​	Since establishing the fist pilot FTZ in Shanghai in 2013, China now has 21 FTZs nationwide.
+A total of 302 institutional innovations have bean nurtured in these areas before being promoted nationwide, according to the Ministry of Commerce.